backtrace-labs/bcd/README.md

 BCD will initialize a pipe and fork a process during `bcd_init`.
 This child will initialize a UNIX socket for per-thread communications.
-The pipe is used early in initialization to communicate configuration errors and is used fatal error handling.
+The pipe is used early in initialization to communicate configuration errors and is used for fatal error handling.
 The BCD child process will fork and exec in response to trace requests.

 All communication between the host application and BCD occurs in a synchronous